cowboyai/cim-start/doc/Domain.md

 The Domain encompasses everything related to a specific business's problem space, including the data, the business rules (or logic), and the actors (both human and system) that interact within this space.
 It defines the boundaries within which the software solution operates, targeting a specific area of interest or business need.

 CIM treats this as a unique system.
 You aren't bringing other systems into your Domain, you are simply identifying how you create them, use them, and communicate with them.
+We can talk about "architecture" but the Domain Model will reveal that.

 2. Ubiquitous Language:

 One of the key principles of DDD is the use of a "Ubiquitous Language" that evolves within the Domain.
 This language is shared by both the business experts and the development team, ensuring clear communication and a shared understanding of the Domain concepts, terms, and processes.
 It helps bridge the gap between the technical implementation of the software and the business requirements it seeks to fulfill.
 CIM automatically creates this language based on a Graph of the business model and extracts words and their context in the background.
+We also have 2 Object Stores already, the Nix Store inside our Environment and the Object Store in git, with permission, we mine those too.

-This enables a model interaction with AI to best utilize our natural language tools.
+This enables a Model's interaction with AI and Semantics to best utilize our natural language tools.

 3. Subdomains:

 A complex Domain often consists of multiple "Subdomains," each representing a distinct part of the overall Domain.
 These Subdomains are categorized into:
-- Core Domain:
+- **Core Domain**:
   - The primary focus area that provides strategic value and competitive advantage for the business.
 It is where the most significant business rules and processes reside.
-- Supporting Subdomains:
+- **Supporting Subdomains**:
   - These provide necessary support to the Core Domain but do not offer a competitive advantage.
 They still require custom development to meet specific business needs.
-- Generic Subdomains:
+- **Generic Subdomains**:
   - Areas that can be handled with off-the-shelf solutions or generic software components, as they do not contain business-specific logic or processes.
 We replace these components through a "fitness function".
 The fitness function declares what the business uses the tool for and the criteria or functionality required from the tool.
 This way any tool meeting said fitness function is eligible as a substitution for that tool.

 4. Bounded Context: